-802.1X authentication, which provides FortiNAC with another means of port-level access control, is supported for a select list of Cisco, Extreme, Juniper and HP switches.
-Devices include the following:
+802.1X authentication, which provides FortiNAC with another means of port-level access control, is currently supported for a number of devices including:

 Support for additional devices will be provided based on the number of customer requests and the availability of similar equipment.